 The new hip that replaces the old one is made up of these parts:

 You will not feel any pain during surgery.
-You will have 1 of 2 types of anesthesia:
+You will have one of the following types of anesthesia:

 After you receive anesthesia, your surgeon will make a surgical cut to open up your hip joint.
-This cut is often over the buttocks.
+This cut is often over the buttocks or the side of your hip.
 Then your surgeon will: